The Clear Edge

 Example: Case study for lead generation

-Agency at $52K with a pipeline problem.
-Spending 14 hours weekly on cold outreach, generating 18-22 leads monthly, and a close rate 67%.
+Hook: Agency at $52K with a pipeline problem.
+Spending 14 hours a week on cold outreach, generating 18–22 leads a month, with a 67% close rate.
 Revenue hadn’t moved in 8 months despite strong delivery (92% client satisfaction).

 Challenge: